 - After discussion, a quick poll can pick many items.
-It reduces agenda effects such as leaving no money for the last items or going into debt for them. - It lets subgroups fund items; so it's like federalism but without new layers of laws, taxes and bureaucracy.
-And it funds a big group even if they are scattered. - Each big group controls only its share of the money.
-This reduces its means and motives for fighting.
-It makes (hidden) empires less profitable. - Fairness builds trust in spending by subgroups and raises support for it.
+It reduces agenda effects such as leaving no money for the last items or going into debt for them. - It lets subgroups fund items like federalism does but without the layering of laws, taxes and bureaucracy.
+And it funds a big group even if they are scattered. - Each big group controls just its share of the money.
+This reduces the means and motives for fighting.
+It makes becoming the plurality tribe less profitable. - Fairness builds trust in spending by subgroups and raises support for more.
 This can reduce spending at the extremes of individual and central control.